willroberts/minecraft-client-rs/README.md

 ## Shell Utility

-If you are looking for a tool rather than a library, try the shell command in `bin/shell.rs`:
+If you are looking for a tool rather than a library, try the shell command:

 ```bash
 $ cargo run -- --hostport 127.0.0.1:25575 --password minecraft